StefanoN98/Microsoft-Fabric-Project/docs/architecture/architecture_overview.md

 ## Design Principles

-- **Metadata-driven ingestion**: a single configuration file (`config_ingestion.csv`) drives what gets ingested, from where, in which format, and how — instead of hardcoding logic per source.
+- **Metadata-driven ingestion**: a single configuration file (`config_ingestion.csv`) drives what gets ingested, from where, in which format and how, instead of hardcoding logic per source.
 - **Separation of concerns per layer**: Bronze never transforms data; Silver never implements business logic; Gold never touches raw formats.
 - **Multiple transformation engines by use case**:
   - PySpark Notebooks for large volumes, complex/nested data structures, and audit logging